Spotlight on ... Cranial Cruciate Ligament Rupture

 Alternatives to these bone cutting surgeries include traditional suture techniques, particularly extra-articular (outside the joint) procedures.
 The most common is extra-articular (lateral) suture stabilization.
 These techniques use strong suture material to mimic the CCL and prevent the tibia moving forward under the femur.
 The suture material allows normal function whilst preventing abnormal function and gives time for scar tissue to form and assume the role of stabilising the joint.
 The disadvantages of such techniques include rupture of the suture material and the progression of osteoarthritis, whilst the advantages include lower costs and lack of any bone cutting (and so the removal of complications associated with cutting the bone).

-Here at Southern Cross Veterinary Clinic we are able to offer both MMP and lateral suture techniques.
-For all dogs over 15Kg the Modified Maquet Procedure is the preferred surgical technique.
+Here at Southern Cross Veterinary Clinic we are able to offer both advanced cruciate ligament repair surgeries and lateral suture techniques.
+For all dogs over 15kg, TPLO, TTA and MMP are the preferred surgical techniques.

 Non-surgical treatments generally involve pain management, restriction of activity, weight loss/control, therapeutic exercises and physical rehabilitation techniques to promote maintenance of function and management of osteoarthritis, and the use of custom knee braces or orthotics.
 These non-surgical treatments manage the patient's condition without addressing directly the stabilising role previously performed by the CCL.
 Nevertheless, physical rehabilitation therapy plays a crucial role in the post-operative recovery of surgical patients.
 It is highly recommended that such treatment begins immediately post-surgery.